Kans-Kant/node-api-passport/README.md

 - node server.js

+### configuration

+locate in the config folder and configure your environnement

 ### get node

 if you do not have nodejs install on your computer get it here : https://nodejs.org/en/